Well-planned, nutritious snacks are a great addition to any weight management plan or healthful eating pattern.

 Big portion sizes of fruits and vegetables can help to fill you up while keeping the calories low (1).

-One serving of both fruits and vegetables typically provide less than 100 calories.
+One serving of both fruits and vegetables typically provides less than 100 calories.
 Fresh and frozen both works as great options.

 Planning is a major key to healthful snacks.